4.4 Pro Forma Adjustments

 pro forma adjustments should be included that do so.

-If the registrant or acquiree has recognized valuation allowances,
+If the registrant or acquiree has recognized valuation

-further considerations may be necessary.
-For example, the registrant
+allowances on deferred taxes, further considerations may be necessary.

-must assess whether it would be required to release such valuation
+For example, the registrant must assess whether it would be required to

-allowances as a result of (1) the acquiree’s sources of income or (2)
+release such valuation allowances as a result of (1) the acquiree’s

-deferred tax liabilities recognized in purchase accounting that could
+sources of income or (2) deferred tax liabilities recognized in purchase

-fiscal year presented.
+beginning of the fiscal year presented.

 4.4.2.1.3 Research and Development Expenses of an Acquiree

-ASC 805 requires a registrant to capitalize acquired in-process research
+ASC 805 requires a registrant to capitalize acquired

-expenses associated with projects for which the registrant has
+historically incurred R&D expenses associated with projects for

-capitalized IPR&D as part of the purchase price allocation.
-No
+which the registrant has capitalized IPR&D as part of the allocation

-expenses historically incurred by the acquiree.
+any preacquisition R&D expenses historically incurred by the

 4.4.2.1.4 Presenting Expected Costs Associated With Exit or Disposal Activities (Restructuring Costs)